Najlaron/PySPRESSO/README.md

 # PySPRESSO
 (Python Statistical Processing and REporting for Scientific Studies in Omics)

-This is a WIP pipeline to perform Peak Matrix Filtering (PMF = previous working title), qc and batch corrections as well as statistics and visualizations
+This is a WIP (Work in progess) pipeline to perform preprocessing - filters, normalizations, qc and batch corrections as well as statistics and visualizations.

 If you wanna try the functionality: